Best Stuffed Burgers Recipes In One Place

 Do You Need to Be Careful When Flipping Stuffed Burgers?

 Stuffed burgers are more fragile than hamburger patties, so you should take care when flipping them.
-You can use a regular spatula but be careful not to pierce the bottom as you slide the spatula under the patty.
+You can use a regular spatula but be careful not to pierce the bottom as you slide the spatula under the patty over a hot grill.
 Then, gently flip the burger instead of throwing it down.

 Should You Use an Egg When Making Stuffed Burgers?